 - New Zealand

-In the United States, thousands of transgender servicemembers have served honorably.
+In addition, many transgender servicemembers have served honorably throughout history.
 According to a 2014 report by the Williams Institute:

 Below are just a few of the many notable transgender veterans who served the United States: